contentauth/c2pa-python/docs/intents.md.md

 ### Intent setting precedence

-When an intent is configured in multiple places, the most specific setting wins:
+When an intent is configured in multiple places , the most specific setting wins:

 ```mermaid
 flowchart TD